 Debbie is a community advocate for families, children, and creative learning.
-In her 13 years at the Children's Museum of Tacoma, she worked to provide families who have children with special needs access to informal learning environments.
+She is the Education Manager at LeMay America's Car Museum.
+Previously, in her 13 years at the Children's Museum of Tacoma, she worked to provide families who have children with special needs access to informal learning environments.
 She joins the Board to strengthen its strategic plans and community engagement to ensure success in our mission.
 Debbie has actively volunteered in the athletic, academic, and artistic lives of her children in Tacoma and with her husband.
 She enthusiastically joined the Board to provide families with children with special needs opportunities to support the growth and learning of their children.

-Sara has been a Special Education Teacher for 13 years, working with students with a wide variety of special needs.
-She currently works in the Bethel School District, has a Master’s degree in Education, and is a National Board Certified Teacher.
-Sara lives in Tacoma.
+Sara has been a Special Education Teacher for almost 15 years, working with students with a wide variety of special needs.
+She currently works in the Bethel School District as an Assistant Principal.
+Sara has a Master’s degree in Education and is a National Board Certified Teacher.
+She lives in Tacoma.

-Corinne has an Associate of Applied Science in Health Information Technology and is working on becoming nationally certified as a Registered Health Information Technologist.
-Previously she worked in children’s ministry and was a Para-Educator who did sign language interpretation in various local school districts.
-Corinne lives in Shelton.
+Corinne is a Medical Records Director for a nursing home facility.
+She has an Associate of Applied Science in Health Information Technology and is nationally certified as a Registered Health Information Technologist.
+Corinne previously worked in children’s ministry and was a Para-Educator who did sign language interpretation in various South Sound school districts.
+She lives in Shelton.

-Angela was recently recognized as an Unsung Hero by the Washington State Department of Early Learning and her story was featured on the Seattle's Child Magazine website.
+Angela was recognized in 2013 as an Unsung Hero by the Washington State Department of Early Learning and her story was featured on the Seattle's Child Magazine website.
 She began blogging as "Caffeinated Autism Mom" in 2011, and in 2012 her blog was awarded "BEST Parenting Blog" through the Best of Western Washington contest.
 In 2011, Angela was honored as the Community Advocate of the Year by FEAT (Families for Effective Autism Treatment) of Washington.
 She is a contributing author in the book, Sensational Journeys: 48 Personal Stories of Sensory Processing Disorder.
 Angela founded the SPECIAL Families of Pierce County support group in 2008.
-She participates in the Pierce County Interagency Coordinating Council, South Sound Autism Partnership and First 5 FUNdamentals.
+She participates in several committees, including the Pierce County Interagency Coordinating Council and South Sound Autism Partnership.
 Angela has been an active participant and volunteer in the special needs community since 2007, previously serving as the Director of Community Outreach and Board Secretary for The Wyatt Holliday Foundation.
-She has a Master’s degree in Business Administration and previously worked in the mortgage industry, the wine industry, high-tech, and international trade.
+She has a Master’s degree in Business Administration and has a diverse professional background in several different industries.
 Angela lives in Tacoma and has 2 children diagnosed on the autism spectrum.